Extended hours during Annual Enrollment now - Dec. 7! Enroll or switch today.

 4 Tips to Protect Yourself from Medicare Fraud

-Medicare fraud is widespread and is among the long list of health care fraud schemes that cost the government billions of dollars annually.
-Medicare scammers continue to evolve their methods, making their ploys increasingly more believable.
+Unfortunately, Medicare fraud is widespread and is among the long list of health care fraud schemes that cost the government billions of dollars annually.
+Medicare scammers continue to evolve their methods, making their ploys increasingly believable.

-Recently, a RetireMed client contacted our team after being targeted by a scammer who claimed they were from Medicare and offered the client enhanced health benefits.
-Thankfully, the client thought something sounded off and didn’t provide the scammer with any personal information, so they didn’t become a victim of the scam.
-It’s more important now than ever before to be vigilant in protecting yourself against Medicare fraud, so we encourage you to consider our tips below to help you avoid it.
+Recently, a RetireMed client contacted our team after being targeted by a scammer who claimed they were from Medicare and offered them enhanced health benefits.
+Thankfully, the client thought something sounded off and didn’t provide the scammer with any personal information, so they didn’t fall victim to the scam.

 1. Keep your personal information to yourself.